daebrayk/Heifer/README.md

 ---

-*heifer might be sentient, we're not sure but we are actively looking into it. thanks ^_^
+* p.s: heifer might be sentient, we're not sure but we are actively looking into it. thanks ^_^
+* p.p.s: this bot isn't vibecoded... also its my first bot don't be harsh thanks.